cypress-io/cypress-documentation/source/guides/dashboard/runs.md

 1. See the history of a test over its lifespan
 1. View the diff of a single test case*
 1. Jump directly to the commit
-1. See what run number each test snapshot is associated with
 1. See the time span between each point in its history

 \*_Note: This currently shows the diff of the transpiled code since we are not collecting source maps._